Home | Send Feedback | Share on Bluesky |

 git push ionic master

 Open the Appflow Dashboard.
-Select the menu Deploy / Builds.
+Select the menu Deploy/Builds.
 Click on New web build.
 The dashboard displays a list of commits.
-Click on the latest commit, select the channel Master
+Click on the latest commit, select the channel Master, and click on Create build.

-To test the update process.
-Close the app on the device and re-open it.
+To test the update process, close the app on the device and re-open it.
 After a few seconds, you should see the updated version of your app.